hobbo91/BetterBright/README.md

   default** - about **80 on battery, 90 plugged in**.
 At or below that, the firmware's own level looks the same as yours, so you won't see a change.

+## Testing

+ - All testing has been done using a PSP-3000VB 09G running FasterARK
+ - Feedback appreciatd for other models and CFW.

 ## Credits

 - **hobbo91** - BetterBright.